Iman Dozy

 Iman Dozy (10 May 1887– 18 July 1957) was a Dutch football player.

 Club career

 In 1901, Dozy made his debut at Ajax Leiden, the club for which he would go on to play 175 matches.
+He was also a cricket player and later became chairman of ASC.

 International career

 He made his debut for the Netherlands national football team in an April 1907 friendly match against England and earned a total of 4 caps, all in 1907.

 Administration

 In 1927, he became chairman of Ajax Sportsman Combinatie, the club formed by the merger of Ajax Leiden en De Sportman.
-He was named honorary chairman of the club in 1952.
+He was named honorary chairman of the club in 1932.